🔥 BLOODHOUND GANG 🔥

 Their debut album featuring a raw punk-rap sound.
 Contains controversial tracks that established their no-holds-barred approach to comedy and music.

-Notable tracks: Kiss Me Where It Smells Funny, Mama Say
+Notable tracks: One way, Mama Say

 One Fierce Beer Coaster